Sharon E. Watkins: Ministry

 In her early years of ministry, Watkins served in a variety of professional settings.
 After leaving seminary, she pastored at Boone Grove Christian Church in Boone Grove, Indiana, for four years.
-She then worked i educational settings, including three years as the Director of Student Services at Phillips Theological Seminary in Tulsa, Oklahoma.
+She then worked in educational settings, including three years as the Director of Student Services at Phillips Theological Seminary in Tulsa, Oklahoma.
 While working there, she completed a doctorate in theology, graduating in 1996.
 From 1997 to 2005, she served as the Senior Minister of Disciples Christian Church in Bartlesville, Oklahoma.

 In addition, Watkins took on a variety of leadership roles at the national level in the Christian Church (Disciples of Christ), prior to being elected General Minister and President.
 She served as a member of the Disciples' General Board, and the General Board Task Force on Reconciliation Mission.
 She also participated in the annual Stone-Campbell Dialogues, begun in 1999, which bring together three diverse strands of the Restoration movement, known as the Stone-Campbell movement, named after early church leaders Alexander and Thomas Campbell and Barton Warren Stone.
 In 2000, she presented a paper entitled, "Women and Leadership in the Christian Church (Disciples of Christ)," which was later published.

-In 2005, at the denomination' General Assembly in Portland, Oregon, Watkins was elected as General Minister and President of the Christian Church (Disciples of Christ) in the United States and Canada.
+In 2005, at the denomination's General Assembly in Portland, Oregon, Watkins was elected as General Minister and President of the Christian Church (Disciples of Christ) in the United States and Canada.
 She was the first woman to be elected to lead a mainline denomination in North America.

-Watkins delivered the sermon at the National Prayer Service in Washington, D.C. on January 21, 2009, at the invitation of newly inaugurated president, Barack Obama.
-She became the first woman to peach at an inaugural prayer service.
+Watkins delivered the sermon at the National Prayer Service in Washington, D.C., on January 21, 2009, at the invitation of newly inaugurated president, Barack Obama.
+She became the first woman to preach at an inaugural prayer service.
 She also offered the call to worship at the president's second National Prayer Service in 2013.
 She served a term on the White House Advisory Council for the Office of Faith-Based and Neighborhood Partnerships.

 In 2017, she began a new role with the National Council of Church USA, as the director of the Council's Truth and Racial Justice Initiative.
 Prior to serving as director of this initiative, she served as Chair of the Governing Board for the National Council of Churches.
 Watkins' ecumenical work also includes serving on the Central Committee for the World Council of Churches.
 She has also served on the board of Sojourners, a non-profit organization for social justice based in Washington, D.C.

 In early 2020, she became the pastor of Bethany Memorial Church in Bethany, West Virginia.
 The church was established by Alexander Campbell in 1831.

 She is married with two children.